Engineering, Design & Advanced Materials

 The world is ours to behold

-Research centres such as the Space Institute | Te Pūnaha Ātea, Transportation Research Centre and Centre for Advanced Materials, Manufacturing and Design encourage impactful transdisciplinary work.
-The University also has specialised equipment and facilities including the National Satellite Test Facility.
+Transdisciplinary research is supported through specialist centres including the Space Institute | Te Pūnaha Ātea, the Transportation Research Centre, and the Centre for Advanced Materials and Design.
+The University also hosts nationally significant infrastructure, such as the National Satellite Test Facility, enabling advanced testing, prototyping, and commercial-scale validation.

 Engineering & Materials Contacts

-More about Analeise
+More about Catherine

 Luke Spencer